-Massage during pregnancy may relieve common pregnancy discomforts such as:
+Massage during pregnancy may relieve common discomforts:

 - shortness of breath

-- hip/pubic bone pain
+- hip/pubic bone discomfort

 - disrupted sleep